psevestre/openid-fapi/cds-spec-analysis/README.md

 This document has been put together to summarise and provide reporting back to the [OpenID FAPI Working Group](https://openid.net/wg/fapi/).
 It is split between breaking changes, non-spec compliant but believed to be non-breaking and changes which could be seen as Australia's "Profile" related changes.

+This is intended to be a living document and as such the authors welcome any recommendations, changes or alterations.
+If you have alterations we welcome your feedback which can be sent via the FAPI WG Chair contactable at [openid-specs-fapi-owner@lists.openid.net](mailto:openid-specs-fapi-owner@lists.openid.net).

 ## Summary of Observations

 The CDS makes a number of changes to globally adopted specifications.
 In addition observations which may compromise the overall security of the ecosystem are also summarised.